sergiopvilar/grunt-requirejs-templates/README.md

 #### options.output
 Type: `String`
-Default value: `null` // the default value is output to the source folder
+Default value: `null`

-Path to your create the script files after processing
+Path to your create the script files after processing, the default value will output to the source folder.

 ### Usage Examples